OthonViannis/EXCEL_DataProjects/README.md

-# data-projects
+# EXCEL_data-projects-portfolio
-A collection of my practical data projects exploring data cleaning, visualization, and storytelling through Excel and Power Query.
-Includes dashboards, analysis, and automation experiments.
+This repository gathers the data projects I’ve created while learning and applying Excel, Power Query, and visualization techniques.
+From reports, to data cleaning, dashboard creation, and storytelling through data, each project represents a step in my journey into data analytics.
+Combining analytical precision with a creative, human-centered perspective, I explore how data can reveal meaningful insights and stories.